TaygaHoshi/tt-project/Monsters/Humanoids.md

 		+ -2 penalty on precision roll.
 		+ Can charge for up to 15 meters and attack with Slash, receiving a -2 penalty to all resistances for 1 round.
 	+ (Prepared action) Spread Wings
-		+ This vampire grows its wings and spreads them around itself, gaining a +1 bonus to Parry and Constitution against the next physical attack.
+		+ This vampire grows its wings and spreads them around itself, gaining a +1 bonus to Parry against the next physical attack.

 ---
 ## Lesser Vampire (Bloodstealer)